Seventh Avenue (miniseries)

 Seventh Avenue is a six-part American television miniseries broadcast in 1977.
 It is based on the 1967 Norman Bogner novel of the same name.
 The miniseries was directed by Richard Irving and Russ Marberry, and produced by Franklin Barton and Richard Irving.
 The music is by Nelson Riddle.

-Seventh Avenue was broadcast on NBC from February 10 to February 24, 1977 as six episodes in three two-hour blocks.
+Seventh Avenue was broadcast on NBC from February 10 to February 24, 1977 as six episodes in three two-hour blocks, as part of NBC's weekly miniseries series, Best Sellers.
 It stars Steven Keats, Dori Brenner, Anne Archer and Jane Seymour.

 The storyline deals with a poor young man (Keats) from Manhattan's Lower East Side who is determined to rise to the top of the garment industry on Seventh Avenue.